 www.sahris.org.za

-All decisions by Heritage Western Cape are subject to an appeal period of 14 days.
+All decisions by Heritage Western Cape are subject to an appeal period of 14 working days.

 BUILDING CONTROL